 As described in Appendix A, a Trigger is a pre-defined early warning of change in typical or extreme conditions that results in confirmation of change and Jurisdictional and/or Bilateral Water Management to address the change/trend.
 Multiple Triggers can be set to invoke additional actions as necessary (e.g. to address degrading conditions).
-For water quality, Triggers may be set for the parameters of concern and human, biological, and ecological Indicators at class 2 but will be set at class 3.
-The methodology for developing Triggers will be discussed as part of the Learning Plan.
+For water quality, Triggers may be set for the parameters of concern and human, biological, and ecological indicators at class 2 but will be set at class 3.
+The methodology for developing Triggers will be discussed as part of the Learning Plan by the BMC.
 Traditional knowledge and traditional use will be included in the derivation of Triggers.

-Triggers will be set for the water quality parameters of concern that have been identified through the Learning Plans for the Liard and Petitot Rivers (Table 5).
+Triggers will be set for the water quality parameters that have been identified through a Learning Plan.

-Table 5.
-Definitions, examples and potential management actions for Triggers that will be set for water quality parameters of concern as identified through the Learning Plan.2
+Table 6.
+Definitions, examples and potential management actions for Triggers that will be set for water quality parameters of concern as identified through the Learning Plan2.

-Definition Examples Potential Management Actions Trigger 1 Trigger 1 is a predefined early warning of potential changes in typical conditions which results in Jurisdictional and/or Bilateral Water Management to confirm that change.
+Definition Examples Potential Management Actions Trigger 1 Trigger 1 is a pre- defined early warning of potential changes in typical conditions which results in Jurisdictional and/or Bilateral Water Management to confirm that change.
 Multiple Triggers can be set to invoke additional actions if conditions decline.
-Exceedance of a water quality concentration based on background conditions (e.g. 30-day average concentration) Shift in central tendency (e.g., 50th percentile) and/or some other percentile (e.g. 75th) A statistically significant degrading trend in water quality A change in the dissolved/total ratio.
+Exceedance of a water quality concentration based on background conditions (e.g. 30-day average concentration).
+Shift in central tendency (e.g., 50 th percentile) and/or some other percentile (e.g. 75 th).
+A statistically significant degrading trend in water quality.
+A change in the dissolved/total ratio.
 A pre-defined degree of change in land or water use.
-Trigger 1 can be used either alone or in conjunction with Trigger 2 Jointly review water quality data/changes Confirm the change is real Jointly investigate cause and risk (i.e. land use change) Investigate other media (hydrometric, sediment and/or biota), as appropriate, to provide supporting evidence Trigger 2 - Trigger 2 is a second warning indication that extreme conditions are changing which results in Jurisdictional and/or Bilateral Water Management.
-A second pre-defined early warning to provide additional information to confirm changes in conditions For water quality or biological parameters this would be defined statistically (e.g. upper limit of background: 90th percentile or upper prediction limits: 95UPL) Trigger 2 can be used either alone or in conjunction with Trigger 1 Continue investigation using an ecosystem approach using all available evidence (i.e. weight of evidence approach) Adjust monitoring design (e.g., increase frequency, parameters, and/or sites) as necessary Compare to upstream, downstream and/or regional sites Discuss the need to change to class 3
+Trigger 1 can be used either alone or in conjunction with Trigger 2.
+Jointly review water quality monitoring data/changes.
+Confirm the change is real.
+Jointly investigate cause and risk (i.e. land use change).
+Investigate other media (hydrometric, sediment and/or biota), as appropriate, to provide supporting evidence.
+Trigger 2 Trigger 2 is a second warning indication that extreme conditions are changing which results in Jurisdictional and/or Bilateral Water Management.
+A second pre-defined early warning to provide additional information to confirm changes in conditions.
+For water quality or biological parameters this would be defined statistically (e.g. upper limit of background: 90 th percentile or upper prediction limits: 95UPL).
+Trigger 2 can be used either alone or in conjunction with Trigger 1.
+Continue investigation using an ecosystem approach using all available evidence (i.e. weight of evidence approach).
+Adjust monitoring design (e.g., increase frequency, parameters, and/or sites) as necessary.
+Compare to upstream, downstream and/or regional sites.
+Discuss the need to change to class 3.